rmaso/home-credit-default-risk/project.md

 * The dataset contains 1.670.214 rows with 37 columns

 ### Problem Statement
-The problem is to determine the return capacity of Home Credit's clients using a wide variety of data such as: Static data for all previous applications, previous credits provided by other financial institutions that were reported to Credit Bureau, credit card balances,...
+The problem is to determine the return capacity of Home Credit's clients using a wide variety of data such as: Static data for all previous applications, previous credits provided by other financial institutions that were reported to Credit Bureau, ...

 Doing so will ensure that clients capable of repayment are not rejected and that loans are given with a principal, maturity, and repayment calendar that will empower their clients to be successful.